IOxCyber/CyberEssentials/Metasploit/Basics.md

 <img width="379" alt="image" src="https://user-images.githubusercontent.com/40174034/232437770-add82a48-eb62-44dc-ab54-6c45cb9566ac.png">

 ## Usages:
-- information gathering to post-exploitation.
+- Can be used in any phase from `information gathering to post-exploitation`.
 - a set of tools that allow information gathering, scanning, exploitation, exploit development, post-exploitation, and more.
 - Components:
   - **msfconsole**: The main command-line interface.